Artanejp/common_source_project-fm7/readme.txt

 --- License

-The copyright belongs to the author, but you can use the source codes under the GNU GENERAL PUBLIC LICENSE.
+The copyright belongs to the author, but you can use the source codes under the GNU GENERAL PUBLIC LICENSE Version 2.

+See also COPYING.txt for more details about the license.

 --- Thanks